 “Guide dog” means a dog trained as a guide for a person who is blind or visually impaired.

-“Support person” means, in relation to a person with disabilities, another person who accompanies him or her in order to help with communication, mobility, personal care or medical needs or with access to services.
+“Support person” means, in relation to a person with disabilities, another person who accompanies him or her in order to help with access to services, communication, mobility, personal care, or medical needs.

 3. Application of Policy

 This policy applies to SNF services that are provided externally to the public or third parties.

 The policy applies to all lawyers, paralegals, law clerks, and staff at SNF, agents, volunteers, clients, and visitors to SNF.
 Everybody at SNF is accountable for providing accessibility to persons with disabilities.

 a) communicate with persons with disabilities in ways that take into account their disability;

 b) serve persons with disabilities who use assistive devices; and